KunalTayal/flutter_engine_cli/PROJECT_SUMMARY.md

 ## 🚀 Ready for Production

-The flutter_scaffold tool is production-ready and provides:
+The flutter_scaffold_cli tool is production-ready and provides:

 1. **Scalable Architecture**: Clean Architecture principles for maintainable code
 2. **Feature-First Organization**: Modular feature-based structure